Skip to Content

 Choosing an Aloe-friendly Soil

 If you cannot find a pre-mixed potting soil that works for succulents, you can make your own.
 An easy mixture is combining one part of sand or perlite with one part of regular potting soil.
-Just make sure you really mix the two parts together, as the sand or perlite will help prevent root rot and other issues that can occur when the soil holds too much water.
+Mix these two parts together.
+The sand or perlite will help prevent root rot and other issues that can occur when the soil holds too much water.

 What Type of Water Should You Use?